 Uploading to Google Play Store

-IMPORTANT: To upload your App to the Google Play Store for Android devices you will need to create your own Google Developer Account.
+IMPORTANT: If you would like to charge for your app or be named the developer, you will need to create your own Google Developer Account.
 Google charge a one-off $25 signup fee to create a lifetime developer account.

 - Read our guide on Setting Up Your Google Play Developer Account for a step by step guide.